ietf-wg-masque/wg-materials/charter.md

 multiple proxied stream- and datagram-based flows inside an HTTP connection.
 These mechanism(s) are collectively called MASQUE.
 The group will specify HTTP and/or HTTP/3 extensions to enable this functionality.

-The group will focus on extensions for a limited set of client-initiated services: (1) UDP CONNECT and (2) IP proxying.
+Since the MASQUE working group already delivered protocol solutions for CONNECT-UDP and CONNECT-IP, the group will now focus on extensions for these two client-initiated services.
-MASQUE is only chartered to work on services that the client requests from the proxy.
 Services that the proxy initiates without any prompt from the client are out of scope.

 Exercising the extension points defined by CONNECT-UDP and CONNECT-IP helps to make it easier to support new use cases